sdsc-ordes/zarr-linked-data/README.md

 Install the requirements with `pip install -r requirements.txt` (these are the requirements for the kubernetes set-up so you will install packages which are not needed for local dev)

+If you want to store your data on an external S3 storage, you can use the `store_uploader.py` script to put your data onto S3 and then the `store_downloader.py` script to check how to download it.

 ## With kubernetes

 You will be using the manifests in the `manifest` folder.